St Mary's Cambridge Higher Secondary School: Houses

-The names of the houses are: Thysen (yellow), Iqbal (green), Jinnah (blue), Liaquat (red).
+The names of the houses are: Byrne (yellow), Iqbal (green), Jinnah (blue), Liaquat (red).

 Events

 On May 10, 2008, the school was the venue for a Run for Unity program.
 It involved students aged 11–15 in drawing, essay-writing, poetry, song, PowerPoint and video-making competitions.
 Archbishop Adolfo Tito Yllana, the apostolic nuncio to Pakistan, and Bishop Anthony Lobo attended.